 The prosecution argued that the fire started rapidly in the living room due to a discarded cigarette or an overturned tea light that ignited a pile of rubbish.
 The boys were discovered unconscious under a bed in an upstairs room, having died of smoke inhalation.

 Court evidence revealed a dire image of the living conditions within the home.
-Witnesses reported human waste on the floors, pots and buckets used as ersatz toilets, and garbage scattered across the house.
-The house’s smoke alarm was devoid of batteries.
+Witnesses reported human waste on the floors, pots and buckets used as toilets, and garbage scattered across the house.
+The house’s smoke alarm had no batteries.

 On the day of the fire, CCTV captured Rose trying to shop with all four children at Sainsbury’s.
 The footage showed her struggling to manage the children, with two running around the aisles while she attempted to keep the others in the shopping cart.
 Rose departed the store with the children without completing her purchase.

-About an hour prior to the fire, neighbors reported hearing Rose shouting at the children.
+About an hour before the fire, neighbors reported hearing Rose shouting at the children.
 She was then spotted leaving for Sainsbury’s alone, locking the boys inside the home.

 The fire broke out around 7 p.m., and the children’s cries for help were heard by neighbors who were unable to enter the burning house.
 Firefighters reached the scene and retrieved the boys, but despite their efforts, the children were pronounced dead shortly after at the hospital.